 Celebrity stylist Chad Wood created the '90s tendrils of your dreams on Vanessa Hudgens.
 Something about this style looks so cool, chic, fashionable, and timeless.
 Accompany your tendrils with a topknot, which makes this hairstyle even more low-maintenance.

 Another tried-and-true way to make your bob look the best at the party?
 Jen Atkin's Chloe and Isabel hair accessories of course.
 These look so holiday.

 You can never go wrong by pulling out old tricks of the trade, like a head full of curls.
 Tessa Thompson's sky-high curls have so much texture.
 Simply take a wide-tooth comb and fluff them up from the root and use your fingers to pick apart each spiral to add volume like this.

 Here's a life hack: Save your gift ribbons.
 Why?
 They look just as good in your hair—especially velvet ones.
 Wood chose a classic middle-part pony that he accentuated with a black velvet ribbon.
 How chic.

 We must admit the main reason we chose another iconic half-up, half-down hairstyle created by Atkin are these crimps.
-We vote for bringing back crinkly hair in 2018 and beyond, to be worn at all parties.
+We vote for bringing back crinkly hair this year and beyond, to be worn at all parties.
 Are you with us?

 We're so into this twist on a typical sleek style.
 Instead of slicking your hair down all the way, stop at the crown and add a slight bouffant just because.
 Wood mentioned he used John Frieda products to master this look, and we're imagining some of this Frizz Ease Extra Strength Hair Serum ($12) was used.